Charles Spencer, Principal Health & Safety Consultant

 How would you describe Ellis Whittam’s support, and what makes it unique?

 Ultimately, I believe that our approach can save an organisation a great deal of money.
-Not only is our service built on expertise and diligence, but our policy of not charging hourly fees means that clients can expect a greater level of detail without having to worry about the financial situation.
-What’s more, as I mentioned previously, I take a hands-on approach with all of our clients, despite being a Regional Manager on paper.
-This means the client gets two layers of experience and expertise, so there’s rarely ever a situation we haven’t seen before and or the technical ability within our ranks to solve the problem.
+Not only is our service built on expertise and diligence, but because we don’t charge hourly fees, our clients can expect a greater level of support without expenses spiralling.
+What’s more, as well as access to a named consultant, our set-up and collaborative approach means the client benefits from multiple layers of experience and expertise, so there’s rarely ever a situation we haven’t seen before and or the technical ability within our ranks to solve the problem.

 Meet some of our team